-I've always had a hard time keeping up with the proper places for the fork, knife and spoon for a place setting.
+I've always had a hard time keeping up with the proper places for the fork, knife, and spoon for a place setting.
 Here's my handy dandy way to remember that!
-The word left has four letters.
-The word right has five letters.
+The word “left” has four letters.
+The word “right” has five letters.
 Anything that has four letters goes on the left, such as fork.
-Anything that has five letters goes on the right, such as knife and spoon.
+Anything that has five letters goes on the right, like knife and spoon.
 The knife always goes closest to the plate.
 So easy, right?!

 SHOP YOUR HOUSE TO DECORATE YOUR TABLE

 Rather than going out and buying a lot of new items to decorate your table, see what you have in your house that would work first!
 I can almost guarantee you have plenty of decorations in other parts of your house that would help to beautify your table without having to go spend a dime at the store.